Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Methodology

 \section{Methodology}

-Figure~\ref{workflow} shows the overall workflow of our proposed approach.
-Our approach first extracts information about the corresponding elements on the old Webpage and all elements on the new Webpage.
-Then, we use a similarity algorithm (\watertool{}, \vistatool{} or \edtool{}) to rank elements extracted from the new Webpage where top-ranking elements are selected as candidate elements for ChatGPT to perform element matching.
-In the matching prompt, we ask ChatGPT to explain about its selection by listing the most similar attribute it considers.
-Given the generated explanation, our explanation validator checks the consistency of the result.
-In the repair prompt, we ask ChatGPT to repair the broken statement based on its selected element.
-Then, we validate the repair result by checking if the matching is correct, and if the locator and assertion (if exist) are updated correctly.
-Due to the randomness of ChatGPT, we rerun the matching and repair four times, and use the best results across the four runs, following the procedure in prior study~\cite{sobania2023analysis}.
-For each incorrect repair where the explanation consistency (EC) is less than 1, our approach generates a self-correctness prompt to ChatGPT as a hint to encourage it to provide another answer based on the inconsistent explanation of their matching result.
-After feeding the repair prompt to ChatGPT, we obtain the ChatGPT's repaired broken statement.
+Figure~\ref{workflow} shows the workflow of our approach.
+First, our approach extracts information from the target element on the old Webpage based on the broken statement and all elements on the new Webpage.
+Then, it uses a test repair tool (\watertool{}, \vistatool{} or \edtool{}) to rank the elements on the new Webpage, and selects top-ranked ones for ChatGPT to perform further element matching.
+Our approach then instructs ChatGPT to select the matching element and explain its choice by mentioning the most similar attributes it considers.
+Based on the generated explanation, our explanation validator calculates the consistency of the explanation.
+As the accuracy of UI matching cannot be automatically validated without checking if the broken statement has been repaired correctly, our approach generates the repair prompt for ChatGPT to proceed with the repair by instructing ChatGPT to fix the broken statement based on its selected element.
+If the repair fails with explanation consistency (EC) less than 1, our approach generates a self-correctness prompt, our approach asks ChatGPT to provide another answer based on the inconsistencies in its original explanation.
+Finally, we obtain the repaired broken statement from ChatGPT.
+Due to the randomness of ChatGPT, we rerun the matching and repair process four times, and check if at least one correct repair occurs among the four runs, following the prior study~\cite{sobania2023analysis}.